-The Rollins School of Public Health offers dual-degree programs with the business, medical, nursing, theology, and law schools and the physician's assistant and physical therapy programs.
+The Rollins School of Public Health offers dual-degree programs with the business, medical, nursing, theology, law and the Laney Graduate School.

 Candidates for dual-degree programs must apply to each school separately.
 Evaluation criteria for admission to the School of Public Health for students in the dual degree program are the same as those for the MPH program alone.
 Students accepted into the dual-degree program will be notified of acceptance by both schools.
 If students are accepted into one school but not the other, they may enroll in the school that has accepted them but not as a dual-degree student.
 Upon admission to the dual-degree program, students should consult with the appropriate program director of each school to plan their courses of study.